Adroiti/docs-for-code-review-tools/tfsec/aws-redshift-encryption-customer-key.md

-Pattern: Redshift clusters should use at rest encryption
+Pattern: Missing use of encryption via CMK for AWS Redshift

 Issue: -